stroebitzer/popcast/README.md

 This is the list of amazing contributors

 # Sponsor the POPCAST!
 * If you're a company in the cloud native or devops space that would like an ad or sponsor a full episode of the POPCAST, please send a note to popcastsponsors @ gmail.com .
-Portions of the profits post show expenses are donated to various charities that support the community and growth of individuals
+Portions of the profits post show expenses are donated to various charities that support the community and growth of individuals.

+Plans Include
+  * Single Ad's
+  * Monthly
+  * Sponsored/Affliliate Active episodes
+  * Annual

 # Past Sponsors
 * Cockroach Labs